Hawaii Territorial Legislature

+The Hawaii Territorial Legislature was the legislative body of the Territory of Hawaii from 1900 to 1959 (when Hawaii became a state).

 The Hawaii Territorial Legislature was established on April 30, 1900, by the Hawaiian Organic Act which established the Territory of Hawaii as part of the United States.
-It was the legislative body of the Territory until Hawaii became a state in 1959.

 Establishment

 The Hawaii Territorial Legislature was established on April 30, 1900, by the Hawaiian Organic Act which annexed the Republic of Hawaii into the United States and established it as the Territory of Hawaii.
 All laws created by the Republic of Hawaii were retained, except for those "inconsistent with the Constitution or laws of the United States" or with the provisions of the Organic Act; various laws of the Republic of Hawaii were explicitly repealed in the text of the Organic Act.

 Makeup and operation

 The Hawaii Territorial Legislature was a bicameral body comprising a Senate and a House of Representatives.
 Positions in both chambers were elected.
 Each had the power to select its own officers and design its procedural rules.
 A quorum was defined as the majority of the members of a given chamber, and a vote by a quorum was sufficient for "the conduct of ordinary business", but a simple majority was required for the passage of laws.

 Legislative sessions were required to be held in odd-numbered years, and could be held in even-numbered years at the discretion of the legislature.
 Those held in even-numbered years, called "budget sessions", were restricted to matters related to the budget, elections, and impeachment of officials.
 Sessions began on the third Wednesday in February.

 The Hawaii Territorial Legislature convened at ʻIolani Palace.